SiqiWang666/DockerNotebook/notebook.md

 # CI/CD Workflow
 continuous integration + continous delivery/deployment
 ## Travis CI
+### Link GitHub to Travis CI
+Head to dashboard of Travis, then search your repo and link it.
+(If you don't have an account, sign up one).

+### Travis CI Confinuration
 Configuration of Travis CI: `.travis.yml`
 ```bash
 # Have super-user level permission